 - International Patients

-Specialists in Orthopedic Surgery at Mayo Clinic in Minnesota perform hip replacement surgery.
-Specialists from Physical Medicine and Rehabilitation, Rheumatology and Radiology also may be involved in your care.
+Specialists in orthopedic surgery at Mayo Clinic in Minnesota perform hip replacement surgery.
+Specialists in physical medicine and rehabilitation, rheumatology, and radiology also may be involved in your care.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.

 - U.S. Patients